joao-frohlich/cpython/Doc/library/math.rst

 .. function:: fsum(iterable)

-   Return an accurate floating-point sum of values in the iterable.
+   Return an accurate floating point sum of values in the iterable.
 Avoids loss of precision by tracking multiple intermediate partial sums.

    The algorithm's accuracy depends on IEEE-754 arithmetic guarantees and the